 Although there is no clear definition of microbes, it is time to introduce those biological agents that fall under the microbial umbrella (FIGURE 2.10 and TABLE 2.4).
-Fungi and algae are not discussed in detail in this book beyond this chapter, although they are highly significant in terms of food chains and other beneficial aspects.
-Further, many fungi are human pathogens, and many contribute to the death toll of patients with AIDS.
+Algae are not discussed in detail in this text beyond this section, although they are highly significant in terms of food chains and other beneficial aspects.
+Further, some fungi are human pathogens, and many contribute to the death toll of patients with AIDS.
 With the exception of viruses and prions, all microbes have both DNA and RNA, as do all cells.

-Microbes are measured in very small units of the metric system called micrometers (equal to one millionth of a meter), abbreviated as μm, and nanometers (equal to 1 billionth of a meter), abbreviated as nm.
+Microbes are measured in very small units of the metric system called micrometers (equal to one millionth of a meter), abbreviated as μ m, and nanometers (equal to 1 billionth of a meter), abbreviated as nm.
 A meter is equivalent to about 39 inches, so a micrometer is equal to one millionth of 39 inches.
-These numbers are probably not very meaningful to you, because they do not allow you to appreciate the size of microbes relative to more fa-
+These numbers are probably not very meaningful to you, because they do not allow you to appreciate the size of microbes relative to more familiar